Harold Rosen (educationalist): Teacher of teachers

 Rosen left Walworth to begin a career in teacher education.
 He worked first in the Borough Road Teacher Training College in Isleworth, Middlesex, and later in the London Institute of Education, where Britton and Martin were highly influential.
 At first as their collaborator, and later as head of the English department and professor, Rosen became a major influence in teacher training and the teaching of English.
 Much of his direct influence was exercised through the London Association for the Teaching of English (LATE), which provided a forum for the capital's teachers and teacher trainers.

 A major product of this collaborative work was a report Language, the Learner and the School, he wrote with Britton (by this time at Goldsmiths College) and Douglas Barnes of Leeds, and first issued in 1969.
 While Barnes contributed a penetrating study of actual language use in the classroom, and Britton a paper on the importance of oral language development, Rosen wrote on behalf of LATE, opening up the question of policy.
 He called for schools to develop a "language policy across the curriculum" that would embed a collaborative and language-focussed model in all subjects and affect every aspect of school life.
 The Language of Primary School Children (1973) was a collaborative project between Harold and Connie, his wife, under the auspices of the Schools Council.
 It incorporated research across many local education authorities to present a detailed picture of how language was hammered out in social interactions.
 This time a special focus was placed on the potential of educational drama.
 The rise in the number of students from minority ethnic groups brought new challenges, which he welcomed, encouraging teachers to develop new tactics within the general strategy of getting into students' lives and culture.
 Connie and Harold were strongly influenced in this work by their own critical reading of the sociolinguists Basil Bernstein and William Labov.

 These writings played a vital role in stimulating wide debate about the role of language in education and helped force the government to set up an enquiry into the subject.
-This led to the Bullock Report (A Language for Life) which conceded one of Rosen's major objectives: "Each school should have an organised policy for language across the curriculum, establishing every teacher's involvement in language and reading development throughout the years of schooling."
+This led to the Bullock Report (A Language for Life) which conceded one of the Rosens' major objectives: "Each school should have an organised policy for language across the curriculum, establishing every teacher's involvement in language and reading development throughout the years of schooling."